-This course will cover a particular topic in application development, varying from semester to semester, in which there is particular student or staff interest.
-This course may be taken more than once but only 9 hours of ITMD 469/569 credit may be applied to a degree.
+This course will cover a particular topic in application development, varying from semester to semester, in which there is a particular student or staff interest.
+This course may be taken more than once but only 9 hours of ITMD 569 credit may be applied to a degree.

 This course explores fundamentals of management for professionals in high-technology fields.
 It addresses the challenges of the following: managing technical professionals and technology assets; human resource management; budgeting and managerial accounting; management of services, infrastructure, outsourcing, and vendor relationships; technology governance and strategy; and resource planning.

-Basic principles of project management are taught with a particular focus on project planning for information technology hardware, software and networking project implementation.
+Basic principles of project management are taught.
+Includes software development concepts of requirements analysis, object modeling and design and software testing.
 Management of application development and major Web development projects will also be addressed.